 Users that supported the hard fork argued that:

 - "Code is law" is too drastic of a statement at the current time and humans should have the final say through social consensus

 - The hacker could not be allowed to profit from the exploit as it is ethically wrong and the community should intervene

 - The slippery slope argument is not valid as the community is not beholden to past decisions, people can act rationally and fairly in each situation

 - It would be problematic to leave such a big piece of the Ether supply in the hands of a malicious actor and it might harm the value of Ether down the line

-- This is not a bailout as you are not taking money from the community, it is just a return of funds to the original investors
+- This is not a bailout as money isn't being taken from the community, it is just a return of funds to the original investors

 - It would stop an ongoing war between the white-hat hackers and the hacker that would demoralize the community and possible continue for many years